Quality materials lead to quality results

 - All cases are verified by a pathologist;

-- All cases have an imaged histological slide available for histological verification;
+- All cases have an imaged histological slide available for further histological verification if required;

 - All samples are labelled with a bar code;